OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 the Multiplexer process to stop it.
 This can be achieved by running `killmx.sh`.

-##### Filtering
+#### Filtering
 The Channels - aka Consumers - support sentence filtering.
-Filtering can be applied on Device ID, and on Sentence ID.
-Filters can be positive or negative.
+Filtering can be applied on NMEA Device ID, and on NMEA Sentence ID.
+Filters can be positive (inclusive) or negative (exclusive).

 Positive filters are linked with an <b>or</b>, Negative ones with an <b>and</b>.